ArDoCo/ReplicationPackage-ICSE25_LiSSA-Toward-Generic-Traceability-Link-Recovery-through-RAG/README.md

 ## Installation (Docker)
 > [!TIP]
-> We suggest to use the provided docker container as it contain everything you need to run the tool.
+> We suggest using the provided docker container, as it contains everything you need to run the tool.
 To run the container, execute `docker run -it --rm ghcr.io/ardoco/icse25`.
 The container will start in this directory.
-> The docker container contains everything including the cache.
+> The docker container contains everything, including the cache.
 > Thus, you do not need access to OpenAI to run the evaluation.

 ## Installation (Manual)